ababaian/VIRUSxDISCVRY/virus/Obeliscus_faecalis.md

 2. Environmental Metagenomes: Wastewater and bioreactor samples, including PRJNA365462, PRJNA395784, and PRJNA230567 [Roume et al., 2015].
 3. Non-Human Primate Microbiota: PRJNA427715, from juvenile macaques with and without idiopathic chronic diarrhea (ICD), as reported by Westreich et al. (2019).
 PRJNA716119 is from pig gut microbiome.
 Only a single dataset (SRR14039825) within a multi-species microbiome bioproject was found with obelisk.

+### Geographic Distribution and Sequencing Consistency

 These datasets originate from six countries, including the United Kingdom, Luxembourg, China, Austria, Brazil, and the United States.
 Researchers used Illumina sequencing platforms (HiSeq and NextSeq), ensuring consistent technological methods across studies.

 The Obelisk genome is detected in 49 datasets, predominantly from PRJNA427715 (35 datasets, Macaca mulatta).
 Other datasets include human gut microbiomes, pig fecal samples, and wastewater metagenomes.
 The shared presence of Obelisks across these distinct sample types suggests an association with gastrointestinal and waste-associated microbial environments.

+### Ecological Categorization of Obelisk Genomes

 Manual inspection of dataset origins categorizes the Obelisk genome into three ecological niches: